Chaos Calls 04: Behind the Lines

-All of the labourers in the camp are surprised when I tell them the camp has been liberated, and they have to choose what to do.
+All of the labourers in the camp are surprised when I tell them the camp has been liberated and they have to choose what to do.
 I end my talk by saying, “A group of locals are building a citadel wall in Peter’s Pass to have a solid defence against the Brotherhood, should they attempt to take control again.
-They need people to help with the construction, and they need people to help form a permanent military force to defend the pass.
+They need people to help with the construction and they need people to help form a permanent military force to defend the pass.
 The people in the area this side of the pass need more people to help them work the farms, and the engineer here wants people to help him build a port at this end of the fen.
 The choice is yours.
-You can go to anywhere you want to, as far as we’re concerned.”
+As far as we’re concerned you can go to anywhere you want to.”

 Someone calls out, “What about the Brotherhood south of the pass?”

 The next morning the workers split up with over half deciding to stay with the engineer after he explains how he intends to build the port without any loss of life now he can do it how he wants to.
-A few hundred decide to travel to the pass with us, and the rest are going to see about working on the farms between here and the pass.
-The last group will travel south with us, then leave when they find jobs.
+A few hundred decide to travel to the pass with us while the rest are going to see about working on the farms between here and the pass.
+The last group will travel south with us then leave when they find jobs.

 When we get to Peter’s Pass we find Mason and the others have been very busy.
 The troops we left at Deep Valley have secured the help of the troops at the pass after they eliminated the officer and NCOs.
 The troops man the gatehouse and provide security to the workers cutting stone blocks and preparing the rest of the area for the construction.